CSenkpiel/Inve2st/README.md

 # Inve2st

 | Is composed of three modules:
 | Inve2st_Cars simulates the diffusion of alternative vehicles (battery electric and hydrogen) until 2050 in Germany on the basis of Discret Choice model.
-| Inve2st_HSS simulates the unit-comitment, economic performance and preference shares for PV-Homestorage systems on the basis of Discret Choice model.
+| Inve2st_HSS simulates the unit-commitment, economic performance and preference shares for PV-Homestorage systems on the basis of Discret Choice model.
 | Inve2st_ptg simulates the economic performance and diffusion of Power-to-Gas technologies in Germany until 2050.

 See [documentation](https://inve2st.readthedocs.io/en/latest/) for further information.